 I haven’t cried yet, but I have a feeling I’ll be a total waterworks on Monday.
 I had a love/hate relationship with this job– SO high stress, yet such amazing benefits.
 My stock options helped me get my book out in the first place.
 I can kiss those goodbye.
 Mostly, the people here were my friends.
 They were my family.
 Most, I adore, and will miss terribly.
 Others, probably not so much.

 This is now my fourth layoff (the third of not making it through), and during the first, I bawled like a baby for most of the day, seeing most of my co-workers getting chopped.
 I just can’t do that anymore.
 I’m friends with everyone, and this is a smaller town than Dallas was, so I’m sure I’ll see most of them again– at the Farmers Market, at The Fringe, out at a restaurant, meeting for coffee.

-Right now, I’m just looking forward to enjoying some writing time and being able to relax for a while.
+Right now, I’m just looking forward to being able to relax for a while.
 But it’s a decision I’d love to be able to make.
-That whole…not having a job and following the dream thing.
-But eventually, I’ll at least have to take on a contract job for a while to pay the bills.
+That whole following the dream thing.

 Have any of you been in this situation, and did you make the dream a reality, doing what you love?